masonamadeus/the-bodge-lab/content/The Blodge/MSON.md

 Hi.
 My name is Mason Amadeus.
 I’m thirty two years old, I have a mustache, and my favorite color has been purple for a long time, but I am starting to come around to liking orange more these days.
 I'm a chaotic, nerdy, dorky, anxious mess.

-My highest goal in life is to bring joy to people, and to help others overcome technical barriers to making their art or understanding the science of the world around them.
-I'm not uniquely qualified for anything, I'm just a guy trying to figure out how to stumble through life while having the biggest net-positive impact that I can.
+My highest goal in life is to bring as much harmless joy to it as possible, and to share things that I'm excited about with other people.

+I'm not uniquely qualified for anything.

+I like to mess around with everything.

+I think that in a world where cynicism is the default, it's brave to be earnest and give a shit.
+I don't like taking myself seriously, and I'm just here to make weird stuff with cool people.

+Here's a bit of my personal history.

 {%endgrid%}